BA in Studio Art

-Painting is a complex activity with its own vocabulary of materials and ways to use those materials.
-The curriculum introduces students to the language of painting and acquaints them with an array of painting practices.
-Students begin with an introduction to oil painting with a series of exercises and projects that will bring students to an understanding of how the materials work as part of the process of developing pictorial ideas.
-Later students begin to explore and develop their own painting ideas.
-Exposure to modern and recent painting and to different ways to make and think about painting is an integral part of the curriculum.
-Finally, students explore in depth their own individual visual and conceptual sensibilities.
-The students work closely with an instructor to work toward self-direction in the development of those sensibilities in during upper division coursework.
+The Painting Program introduces students to the language of painting and acquaints them with an array of painting practices.
+Students begin their introduction to oil painting with a series of exercises and projects that gives them an understanding of how materials work as part of the process of developing pictorial ideas.
+They are later allowed to explore and develop their own painting ideas.

-The courses include printing technologies from the 15th to 21st centuries.
-The traditional courses cover all aspects of traditional print practices while the photographic and digital courses explore the possibilities of mixing traditional, photographic, and digital mediums to produce hybrid forms of print.
-Advanced students are encouraged to explore concepts through experimentation with the print processes of their choice.
+Printmaking courses include technologies from the 15th to the 21st centuries.
+Traditional print practices include stone and plate lithography, relief printing, serigraphy and intaglio.
+The Photographic and Digital Printmaking course explores the possibilities of mixing traditional, photographic, and digital mediums to produce hybrid forms of print.

-The Graphic Design concentration prepares students for careers as creative professionals in a wide variety of fields and industries.
-As a discipline, it is used everywhere and as a professional practice, it is an activity that employs all types of media.
-Whether it's for print media, video, the web, or a mobile device, graphic design is a discipline that all creative professionals use in their daily work.
-The Graphic Design concentration at UNO explores these relationships as students acquire the knowledge as well as learn the skills and behaviors necessary to becoming a successful designer.
+The Graphic Design concentration prepares students for careers as creative professionals in a wide variety of fields and industries of print media, video, web, and mobile devices.
+This concentration explores these relationships as students acquire the necessary knowledge and skills to becoming a successful designer.

-In the Media Arts concentration, students approach media making as a contemporary art practice.
-As in other studio art areas we encourage students to take risks, try new genres, mechanics and aesthetics, to think critically and develop a serious practice as an artist.
+The Media Arts concentration approaches media making as a contemporary art practice.
+Students are encouraged to take risks, try new genres, mechanics and aesthetics, to think critically and develop a serious practice as an artist.